ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Interface at the Group Manager {#sec-interface-GM}

-The Group Manager provides the interface defined in {{Section 4.1 of RFC9594}}, with the additional sub-resources defined from {{ssec-resource-active}} to {{ssec-resource-stale-sids}} of this document.
+The Group Manager provides the interface defined in {{Section 4.1 of RFC9594}}, with the following additions:

+* The new FETCH handler is defined for the sub-resource /ace-group/GROUPNAME/kdc-cred (see {{sec-gm-pub-key-fetch}} of this document).

+* Three new sub-resources are defined (see {{ssec-resource-active}}, {{ssec-resource-verif-data}}, and {{ssec-resource-stale-sids}} of this document).

-Furthermore, {{ssec-admitted-methods}} provides a summary of the CoAP methods admitted to access different resources at the Group Manager, for nodes with different roles in the group or as non members (REQ11).
+{{ssec-admitted-methods}} provides a summary of the CoAP methods admitted to access different resources at the Group Manager, for nodes with different roles in the group or as non members (REQ11).

 The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the scope in the access token (i.e., 'gname' in {{Section 3.1 of RFC9594}}) (REQ7).

 The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g., by using a link-format document {{RFC6690}}.

 Applications can use this common resource type to discover links to group-membership resources for joining OSCORE groups, e.g., by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.

+## /ace-group/GROUPNAME/kdc-cred {#sec-gm-pub-key-fetch}

+In addition to what is defined in {{Section 4.5 of RFC9594}}, this resource also implements a FETCH handler.

+### FETCH Handler {#kdc-cred-fetch}

+TBD

 ## /ace-group/GROUPNAME/active {#ssec-resource-active}